JoyPeter-Atule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script to list environment variables
+Script to print all local variables, global varibales and function